Describe an interesting traditional story: IELTS Speaking Cue Card

 Follow up questions

-How do traditional stories like this one influence cultural values?
+How do traditional stories like the Ramayana influence modern culture?

 Band 7